Karma will test a hydrogen fuel-cell car without the infrastructure hurdles

 California’s Karma Automotive has revived a solution to both of those issues.
 It announced that it’s collaborating with Denmark-based Blue World Technologies to explore using a fuel-cell system with onboard methanol reforming to power “a variety of future passenger and light commercial vehicles.”

-Karma Automotve tests Blue World Technologies fuel-cell system
+Karma Automotive tests Blue World Technologies fuel-cell system

 Put simply, Blue World’s technology uses methanol potentially captured from landfills, and makes hydrogen with it through a system on board the vehicle.
 It then uses that hydrogen to power a fuel cell—with a battery buffer—that in turn powers motors to move the vehicle.

-Such vehicles would have zero tailpipe emissions, although they wouldn’t be zero-emissions.
+Such vehicles might claim zero tailpipe emissions, although they wouldn’t be zero-emissions.
 The fuel-cell system uses high-temperature PEM technology and methanol-to-hydrogen reforming.

 Blue World Technologies fuel-cell system